jackstapleton/rdb-autoscaling/whitepaper.md

 As it can be done using the CLI we can program the RDBs to scale the cluster in and out.
 Managing the Auto Scaling within the application is preferable because we want to be specific when scaling in.

-To scale in, AWS will choose which instance to terminate based on certain criteria (e.g. instance count per Availability Zone, time to the next next billing hour).
+To scale in, AWS will choose which instance to terminate based on certain criteria (e.g. instance count per availability zone, time to the next next billing hour).
-You are able to replace the default behaviour with other options like `OldestInstance` and `NewestInstance`.
+You are able to replace the default behavior with other options like `OldestInstance` and `NewestInstance`.

 However, if all of the criteria have been evaluated and there are still multiple instances to choose from, AWS will pick one at random.